Taylor Hanson: Personal life

 On June 8, 2002, Hanson married Natalie Anne Bryant, whom he met in 2000.
 They have seven children; sons born in 2002, 2006, 2008, and 2018 and daughters in 2005, 2012, and 2020.

 In 2014, Taylor Hanson founded Food on the Move, a Tulsa-based volunteer organization that fights food insecurity in the community.
 It offers fresh produce, prepared meals, and access to local resources and health services.

 In 2021, as part of The Sound of Black Wall Street musical project, Taylor Hanson contributed to an album commemorating the hundredth anniversary of the Tulsa race massacre.
-His non-Hanson solo song, "Sound Like Joy", was recorded at historic Vernon AME Church in the heart of Tulsa's Black Wall Street.
+His non-Hanson solo song "Sound Like Joy" was recorded at historic Vernon AME Church in the heart of Tulsa's Black Wall Street.

+In November 2025, Taylor was inducted into the Oklahoma Hall of Fame.